jjloomis/adobe-audition-basic-audio-editing/open-an-existing-multitrack-session.md

 1. Connect to your class folder using JAMS Lab or Campus Computer Lab Mac.
 2. Navigate to and open your project folder.
-3. Double-click your SESX file to open it.
+3. Double-click your SESX file to open your Multitrack Session.
 4. To continue working with previously saved WAV files that are in your project folder, import the WAV files.